Must sees in Lisbon

 Elevador Santa Justa

-A must see downtown is the Santa Justa iron lift built in 1901 and recently beautifully renovated.
-It connects Baixa to Chaido and is 45m high (covers 7 floors).
-Close to the top there is the ruins of the Carmo convent with a nice view from a newly built rooftop bar.
+A must see downtown is the Santa Justa iron lift built in 1901 and beautifully renovated.
+No need to wait to go on it.
+You can reach the top from the Carmo convent too next to which there is a rooftop bar.
+The lift connects Baixa to Chaido and is 45m high (covers 7 floors).

 Praça do Comércio